Nai Lert Park Heritage Home

 Nai Lert Park Heritage Home (บ้านปาร์คนายเลิศ) is a 14 rai park, heritage home, and museum in Bangkok, Thailand.
 Located in Pathum Wan district, the home was designed and built in 1915 by developer Nai Lert, and the park is considered to be the oldest in Bangkok.
 The home was constructed in a bungalow style with teak left over from the construction of American and Danish ocean liners, along with ships for the Royal Siamese Navy.
 The museum was reopened to the public in 2016, after years of renovation.

 In 2020, Aman Resorts announced the development of Aman Nai Lert Bangkok, overlooking the park.
-The hotel is designed by Jean-Michel Gathy, and is scheduled to open in the third quarter of 2024.
+The hotel was designed by Jean-Michel Gathy.
+The hotel opened on 2 April 2025.

+History

+Nai Lert (Lert Sreshthaputra) bought much land in Bangkok and later expanded the area by purchasing land along Sukhumvit Road in the early reign of King Rama VI.
+At that time, it was a rice field called "Thung Bang Kapi" (ทุ่งบางกะปิ), with a price of only 8 satang per square wa, with the intention of developing an area of approximately 60 rai around Phloen Chit as a vacation home.
+Therefore, he designed a large teak house to live in during 1915 and ordered people to dig the Somkid Canal in front of the house to connect it to the Khlong Saen Saep.
+Ready to hire an Italian architect to design a garden for relaxation.
+Including open to the public on Sundays. and let the scouts come to stay overnight In the first phase, half of the land was not yet sold to the Embassy of the United Kingdom, which moved out of Bang Rak.
+A large pond and swings were dug for people to jump into the water and play.

+In the first phase, there were only one-story teak houses in a tetrahedral style.
+Raise the floor under the open basement.
+Hip roof with raised gables, 3 layers, covered with glazed terra cotta tiles.
+The floor is made up of pieces of teak that are arranged together.
+The wood used is leftover wood from the construction of the Rama VI Bridge (Mr. Lert used to open an ocean-going shipyard business for a while).